strukturag/gstreamer-libde265/README.md

 ## Performance

 Decoder performance was measured using the `timehevc` tool from the `examples` folder.
-The tool plays a Matroska movie to the GStreamer fakesink, measures the average framerate and calculates the max. framerate for 100% CPU usage.
+The tool plays a Matroska movie to the GStreamer fakesink and measures the average framerate.

 | Resolution        | avg. fps |
 | ----------------- | -------- |